Remote Agent Polling

 • API Slow: The response took more than 80% of the configured timeout.
 Consider increasing the timeout slightly or optimizing your server.

 • API Timeout: The connection dropped before the panel could respond.
-Increase the internal_api_timeout.
+Increase the internal_api_timeout or optimize the master panel response time.

-• API Error: The panel returned an HTTP error (e.g., 500 Internal Server Error).
-Check your EasyDCIM logs for exceptions.
+• API Error: The panel returned an HTTP or application error.
+Check EasyDCIM logs for exceptions.

 # Understanding cURL Error 28